gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 }
 ```

 But seriously now, what are we even looking at here?
 First of all, let's talk traits.
 Traits are what other programming languages like Java refer to as an Interface (although there might be slight differences between those definitions).
-Traits are a way to define general characteristics a type needs to fulfil in order to be considered "something".
+In Rust, traits are a way to define general characteristics a type needs to fulfil in order to be considered "something".
 An example is in order: let's say a general characteristic a `Person` needs to fulfil in order to be considered a `Sibling` is the ability to `annoy` another `Sibling`.
 Here's how these would look in Rust:

 ```rust
 trait Sibling {